-Chrome and uncoated aluminum parts can be treated with a chrome/alu-Coated aluminum minum polish.

-should be washed with a mild neutral detergent and finished with a spray polish.
+Chrome and uncoated aluminum parts can be treated with a chrome/aluminum polish.
+Coated aluminum should be washed with a mild neutral detergent and finished with a spray polish.
 Aluminum wheels, both painted and unpainted can be cleaned with special non-acid based wheel spray cleaners.